Are you new to PCB design? Do you still rely on a producer for assembling and fabrication? Then, you may be new to the term—wave soldering.

 3. Dirty board surface

-A dirty PCB surface often occurs when there’s extreme preheating temperature or high reliable content of flux.
+A dirty PCB surface often occurs with extreme preheating temperature or a high reliable flux content.

 4. Cold solder